tomersiv/Palo-Alto-web-service/README.md

  - **Time Complexity - O(K!⋅K⋅logN), where K is the length of the input string and N is the number of words in the dictionary file.**
  - **Space Complexity - O(K!), where K is the length of the input string.
 This is because the function will be called recursively and will be stored in call stack for all K! permutations.**

+**By default, my program uses the first algorithm, however there are some cases that the seccond algorithm will have better performance.
+Upon checking both algorithms' performance, I noticed that the second algorithm will have better performance when the input string's length is between 1 and 7, and will have really bad performance when the length is above 10.**

+### *In order to support the second algorithm instead of the first one, simply comment line 51 and uncomment lines 53, 54 in the Controller class.*

 ### stats() function:
 This function returns a json object consisting of three integers: totalWords, totalRequests and avgProcessingTimeNs.